chowlett/chowlett_release/README.md

 2. `rails strongstart_release:build:staging`
 3. `rails strongstart_release:deploy:staging`

-Note that the gem determines the app - SiTE SOURCE or GRFS, dynamically from the Rails app's file tree, by reading config/application.rb.
+Note that the gem determines the app, SiTE SOURCE or GRFS, dynamically from the Rails app's file tree, by reading config/application.rb.